-- Minimum grade point average of 3.0 in each of the following areas: all coursework required in the program, in the area of specialization or concentration, and in professional education. - Minimum of six semesters of full-time teaching experience with total responsibility for an assigned classroom. - Classroom assignment matching the area of licensure the semester before student teaching. - Three positive evaluations of classroom teaching performance from the current school principal and one from the campus-based internship supervisor. - Request from school's principal for student teaching placement in current classroom and identification of a site-based supervisor. - Recommendations from two teaching colleagues in the school. - Proof of professional development outside of coursework in the form of inservices, workshops, conferences, and/or membership in professional organizations. - Portfolio of sample curriculum materials, lesson plans, and an analysis and reflection to demonstrate a meaningful impact on student learning or the learning environment. - Passing scores on the Illinois TAP test (previously Illinois Test of Basic Skills); Content Area and the Illinois Assessment of Professional Teaching. - Completion of 50 secondary and 50 elementary field experience hours (by students in K-12 programs only). - Minimum of 100 field experience hours in public schools if student teaching assignment is in a private school (no field experience hours can be waived for teaching experience).
+- Minimum grade point average of 3.0 in each of the following areas: all coursework required in the program, in the area of specialization or concentration, and in professional education. - Minimum of six semesters of full-time teaching experience with total responsibility for an assigned classroom. - Classroom assignment matching the area of licensure the semester before student teaching. - Three positive evaluations of classroom teaching performance from the current school principal and one from the campus-based internship supervisor. - Request from school's principal for student teaching placement in current classroom and identification of a site-based supervisor. - Recommendations from two teaching colleagues in the school. - Proof of professional development outside of coursework in the form of inservices, workshops, conferences, and/or membership in professional organizations. - Portfolio of sample curriculum materials, lesson plans, and an analysis and reflection to demonstrate a meaningful impact on student learning or the learning environment. - Completion of 50 secondary and 50 elementary field experience hours (by students in K-12 programs only). - Minimum of 100 field experience hours in public schools if student teaching assignment is in a private school (no field experience hours can be waived for teaching experience).